furiousteam/wiki.myname.digital/docs_sample/tutorials/how-to-register.md

 ![Register Email](../images/tutorials/register/email/register-email.jpg)

-a.
-Choose your username.
+1. Choose your username.
 This username is only for your account and has nothing to do with futures profiles you might create.
-b.
-Enter your email address
+2. Enter your email address
-c.
-Enter your password
+3. Enter your password
-d.
-Tap the Continue button.
+4. Tap the Continue button.
 You should see the following message:

 ![Confirm Email](../images/tutorials/register/email/confirm-email.jpg)

-3. Now go to your mail box and click the **Confirm my email address button.
+3. Now go to your mail box and click the **Confirm my email address** button.

 ![Check Email](../images/tutorials/register/email/check-mail.jpg)